donfanning/n7/README.md

   -s FILE     Source and execute tasks in FILE after running the commands
               specified on the command line.

+  --          Mark the end of command-line options.
+The rest of command line
+              arguments won't be parsed as options to n7.
+This might be useful for passing options specific to a n7 script.

   -v LEVEL    Set the verbose level.
 Defaults to INFO.
-              Levels available: DEBUG INFO WARNING ERROR FATAL
+              Levels available: DEBUG INFO WARNING ERROR FATAL QUIET

-  -o          Show task stdout at end of the task from each host.
+  -o          Show task stdout at the end of a task from each host.
               Local and command-line task outputs are always shown unless you redirect them in the task.